Harlan Coben

-Harlan Coben (born January 4, 1962) is an American writer of mystery novels and thrillers.
-The plots of his novels often involve the resurfacing of unresolved or misinterpreted events in the past, murders, or fatal accidents and have multiple twists.
-Twelve of his novels have been adapted for film and television.
+Harlan Coben (born January 4, 1962) is an American writer.

-Coben has won an Edgar Award, a Shamus Award, and an Anthony Award—the first author to receive all three.
+Coben has won an Edgar Award, a Shamus Award, and an Anthony Award.
 His books have been translated into 46 languages and sold over 90 million copies.

 Early life and education

-Coben was born into a Jewish family in Newark, New Jersey, and was raised in Livingston, where he graduated from Livingston High School, with his childhood friend, future governor Chris Christie.
-His brother is the noted businessman Lawrence S. Coben.
+Harlan Coben was born on January 4, 1962, into a Jewish family in Newark, New Jersey, and was raised in Livingston, where he graduated from Livingston High School with future governor Chris Christie.
+His brother is the businessman Lawrence S. Coben.

-He studied political science at Amherst College, where he was a member of the Psi Upsilon fraternity, along with Dan Brown.
-Coben was in his senior year at college when he realized he wanted to write.
+He studied political science at Amherst College, where he was a member of the Psi Upsilon fraternity.

 Career

 After graduating in 1984, Coben worked in the travel industry, in a company owned by his grandfather.
-It was during that time when he wrote his first book, romantic suspense thriller Play Dead, which was accepted for publication when he was 26 and released in 1990.
+He wrote his first book, romantic suspense thriller Play Dead, which was accepted and published in 1990.
 It was followed by Miracle Cure in 1991.
-He then began writing a series of thrillers featuring a former basketball player turned sports agent, Myron Bolitar, who often finds himself investigating murders involving his clients.
+He then began writing a series of thrillers featuring a former basketball player turned sports agent, Myron Bolitar, who often investigates murders involving his clients.

-Tell No One, his first stand-alone thriller since the creation of the Myron Bolitar series in 1995, was published in 2001.
-A French-language film adaptation based on the book was released in 2006.
-Coben followed Tell No One with nine more stand-alone novels.
-His novel Hold Tight, published on April 15, 2008, was his first book to debut at number 1 on the New York Times Best Seller list.
+Tell No One, a stand-alone thriller, was published in 2001.
+A French film adaptation was released in 2006.
+Hold Tight, published on April 15, 2008, was his first book to debut at number 1 on the New York Times Best Seller list.

-In 2003, Coben published a short story about his father, who had died of a heart attack at the age of 59 in 1988.
-Entitled "The Key to My Father," the story was published in The New York Times on Father's Day, June 15, 2003.
-Besides The New York Times, his essays and columns have appeared in Parade magazine and Bloomberg Views.
+In 2003, Coben published a short story about his father, who died of a heart attack at the age of 59 in 1988.
+Titled "The Key to My Father," the story was published in The New York Times on Father's Day, June 15, 2003.

-In 2025, Coben published his first collaborative co-authored novel, Gone Before Goodbye, with Reese Witherspoon.
+In 2025, Coben published his first co-authored novel, Gone Before Goodbye, with Reese Witherspoon.